The Rise of API Attacks: Protecting the Modern Attack Surface

 - Over-Permissioning: APIs frequently return more data than the client needs, relying on the client to filter it (Mass Assignment).

-- Broken Authentication: Many APIs lack robust authentication mechanisms, especially for machine-to-machine communication.
+- Broken Authentication: Many APIs lack short-lived credentials, audience restrictions, or credential rotation, especially for machine-to-machine communication.

 - Rate Limiting Gaps: Without proper throttling, APIs are susceptible to Denial of Service (DoS) and brute-force attacks.